African-American hair: CROWN Act

 On March 18, 2022, the United States House of Representatives passed the CROWN (Create a Respectful and Open Workplace for Natural Hair) Act, an act aiming to protect individuals from hair-based discrimination in the workplace.
 The bill forbids race-based hair discrimination at the federal level, notably when the hair style or hair texture being discriminated against is particularly tied to a culture or race.
 However, many states are "employment at will" which allows employers to discharge employees for any reason, or no reason.

 The intent is to protect workers from discrimination related to questionable African-American styles such as afros, cornrows, Bantu knots, and dreadlocks.
 Similar acts had already been introduced and passed in several U.S. states including California, New York, Colorado, New Jersey, New York City, Virginia, Washington, Illinois, and Maryland.

 Cultural appropriation of African American hair

-In 2015, Kylie Jenner went viral for appropriating African American hair.

-White women such as Kylie Jenner have went viral on Instagram for wearing traditional black hairstyles even though black women are discriminated for it.
+White women such as Kylie Jenner have gone viral on Instagram for wearing traditional black hairstyles even though black women are discriminated for it.
 On TikTok, Asians have permed their hair to create afros.
 Marie Claire in 2014 described Kendall Jenner’s braided hairstyle as “new” even though African-American women have been wearing the hairstyle for decades.